-An Ontario resident Outdoors Card is a plastic, wallet-sized identification card issued by the Ontario Ministry of Natural Resources to accompany your Ontario hunting licence tag(s).
+An Ontario resident Outdoors Card is a plastic, wallet-sized identification card issued by the Ontario Ministry of Natural Resources and Forestry to accompany your Ontario hunting licence tag(s).
 There are two versions of the card that prove eligibility to purchase hunting licences and tags: the hunting version Outdoors Card and the Temporary Hunting Outdoors Card (these cards also provide fishing privileges, once a fishing licence tag is obtained).
 You must carry your Outdoors Card with you whenever you hunt or fish.

 A plastic Outdoors Card is valid for three calendar years, expiring on December 31 of the third year.
 The expiry year for your Outdoors Card is shown on the front of your card, immediately to the right of the card number.
 Hunting licence tags expire on December 31, unless otherwise noted.
 The year of expiry may be different for your Outdoors Card and your licence tags, depending on how you purchase your licence(s).

 All annual licences expire December 31st in the year in which they were issued unless otherwise noted.

 Three-year small game hunting or fishing licence tags expire with the card.
 Your Outdoors Card, licence tag or e-licence and any applicable licence must be current for you to have a particular hunting or fishing privilege.

 Who needs a hunting version Ontario Outdoors Card?

 To hunt in Ontario, most Ontario residents need a hunting version Outdoors Card and all applicable licence tags and licences.
 There are two exceptions to this.